EDIpack/EDIpackManuscript/Reply_RefereeB.md

 The bath optimization is a crucial step in the DMFT framework.
 As we discuss in the manuscript, to preserve the general application of EDIpack we introduced several control parameters for the conjugate-gradient fit.
 A key one is the definition of the norm, or distance, between matrix functions appearing in Eq.
 30.

-While for function matrices with a particularly symmetric structure the choice of the metric is inessential, it might dramatically affect the quality of the optimization in more general cases.
+While for matrix functions with a particularly symmetric structure the choice of the metric is inessential, it might dramatically affect the quality of the optimization in more general cases.
 The subtleties in optimizing the off-diagonal components in either ${\tt nonsu2}$ and ${\tt superc}$ diagonalizations arise from the complex interplay between these components’ physical characteristics and the picked optimization metric.
 In either case, the coexistence of components having a very different physical interpretation, e.g., anomalous terms, and/or spanning very different energy scales represents a serious challenge to the optimization of the bath.
 This requires careful tuning of the control parameters to ensure that the optimization does not disproportionately favor certain matrix elements over others, thereby maintaining the overall fidelity of the bath representation.
-In this sense, introducing other norms which ensure a better balance among the components is a development line to improve EDIpack usage.
+In this sense, introducing other norms, which ensure a better balance among the components, is a development line to improve EDIpack usage.

-In the revised manuscript we amended to this unclear statement writing:
+In the revised manuscript we amended this unclear statement writing:
 *"We plan to expand the available options for the cg_norm parameter in future EDIpack updates, since the nonsu2 and superc diagonalization modes involve subtle challenges in optimizing the off-diagonal components of X, due to the coexistence of matrix elements with different physical meanings and energy scales, which require carefully balanced optimization metrics to ensure an accurate bath representation."*